-'Piece of lying s***t': Woman bludgeons 'cheating' partner, burns down his house
+'Piece of lying s***': Woman bludgeons 'cheating' partner, burns down his house

 As Oxenham frantically tried to put out the fires, while still on the phone to emergency services, he was heard screaming as he suffered a burn to his right arm in the process.

-As the incident played out, Cresswell, 57, called Oxenham a "piece of lying s***" and told him to "burn".
+As the violence played out, Cresswell, 57, called Oxenham a "piece of lying s***" and told him to "burn".

 The January 15, 2021, fire took hold of Oxenham's newly renovated Waitara, north Taranaki, home and it was destroyed in the blaze.
 What remained was bulldozed the following week.